Dorinetk/adhocbootstrap/README.md

 ![design spec](/assets/images/adhocdesignspec.jpg)

 ## Link to final website
-You can view the final website at:
+You can view the final website deployed on Netlify: https://adhocwebsite.netlify.app/